Les Houches lecture notes on moduli spaces of Riemann surfaces: Moduli spaces of Riemann surfaces

-Here we drew the strata in correspondence to the type of stable Riemann dual to the graph and on different levels according to the number of edges.
+We have already analysed thoroughly the cases of $\Mbar_{0,4}$ and $\Mbar_{1,1}$, whose stable graphs are given in \cref{fig:stble:04:11}.
+Another example is that of $\Mbar_{2}$, see \cref{fig:stble:20}.
+There we drew the strata corresponding to the type of stable Riemann surface dual to the graph and on different levels according to the number of edges.
 Note that contraction of cycles is dual to contraction of edges.

 \begin{exercise}\leavevmode \begin{enumerate} \item List all strata of $\Mbar_{2,1}$.